Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Interestingly, you can save your game progress by signing in with a Microsoft account.
 That’s ideal for when you need to pick it up where you left off on any device.
 Plus, you get to earn Xbox Live achievements!

-Last month, the company introduced a surfing game for Microsoft Edge, which you can play both offline and online.
-That and the new Sudoku 2.0 add to the list of games you can play offline when you’re taking a break from free online alternatives.
+Last month, the company introduced a surfing game for Microsoft Edge, which you can play offline and online.
+That and the new Sudoku 2.0 add to the list of games you can play offline when taking a break from free online alternatives.